 Sherry FitzGerald opened a new office in 2016 in Sandymount, bringing their total residential network in Dublin to 17.

 On July 1st 2017, after more than 40 years in the estate agency business, Mark FitzGerald stepped down as Chief Executive of Sherry FitzGerald.
 Mark was succeeded by Steven McKenna, Chief Financial Officer.
 Mark continues his position of Non-Executive Chairman of Sherry FitzGerald.

 Sherry FitzGerald opened a new office in the heart of Clonee, Co.
-Meath in summer 2017, bringing their total residential network to 23 offices.
+Meath in summer 2017.

 February 1st 2018 saw 2 new Franchise offices open; Sherry FitzGerald Brady O'Flaherty, Maynooth and Sherry FitzGerald Stack, Abbeyfeale, bringing the Franchise network to 68.